 So what makes a leadership style invite conflict?

-There are obvious ways of treating people that are likely to rile even the most affable person to become hostile or disenchanted in the workplace:
+There are obvious ways of treating people that are likely to rile even the most affable person to become hostile in the workplace:

 - Shutting down new ideas and different perspectives